hamdan-27/viewit-au/README.md

-# ViewIt Chatbot - for Pakistan
+# ViewIt Chatbot - for Australia

 _The complete AI real estate agent, and more._